pedroassumpcao/incident/README.md

 Special thanks to my friend [Paulo Gonzalez](https://github.com/pdgonzalez872) for the name suggestion for this library.

+*This library is in constant development phase and evaluation, that means core changes still can be made.*
+*While I am already using Incident in production, please be advised about the risks, once the library reaches its maturity, a release 1.x.x will be created.*

 ## Goals

 * incentivize the usage of **Event Sourcing** and **CQRS** as good choice for domains that can leverage